coati-00/random_scripts/README.md

 random_scripts
 ==============
-I'm putting scripts I made either for fun or to make my life a tad easier here.
+These scripts are not part of any particular project, they were either done for fun or for school.
+Some are actually useful...